Last Updated on October 31, 2024 by Matt Musico

 San Francisco Giants: Barry Bonds, 8 Home Runs

-On three of those occasions (1997, 2000, 2003), San Francisco was ousted in the NLDS.
-Bonds was also homerless in each of those occurrences.
+On three of the four occasions the Giants reached October (1997, 2000, 2003), San Francisco was ousted in the NLDS.
+Bonds was homerless in each of those occurrences.
 But in 2002 when the Giants made it to Game 7 of the World Series, Bonds put on a show.

-He hit three homers in the NLDS, one in the NLCS, and four more in the World Series against the Angels.
+He hit three in the NLDS, one in the NLCS, and four in the World Series against the Angels.
 I love looking at how his OPS progressively increased with each round: 1.233, 1.318, and 1.994.
 The Fall Classic homers were the biggest blows, but six of Bonds’ eight total hits went for extra bases.
-He added two doubles to those four dingers, as well.
+He added two doubles to those four dingers.

 Seattle Mariners: Jay Buhner & Edgar Martinez, 8 Home Runs

-Six of Buhner’s eight dingers came within his first two trips to the postseason with Seattle in 1995 and 1997.
-He hit three in the ’95 ALCS and one in that memorable ALDS against the Yankees, but New York couldn’t figure out how to retire him.
-Buhner ended up slashing .458/.500/.625 in 26 plate appearances during that matchup.
+Six of Jay Buhner’s eight dingers came within his first two trips to the postseason with Seattle in 1995 and 1997.
+He hit three in the ’95 ALCS and one in that memorable ALDS against the Yankees, but New York couldn’t figure out how to get him out.
+Buhner slashed .458/.500/.625 in 26 plate appearances during that matchup.

-The Yankees had the same problem with Martinez.
-Edgar hit two homers and drove in 10 runs while hitting .571/.667/1.000 in 27 plate appearances.
+The Yankees had the same problem with Edgar Martinez.
+He hit two homers and drove in 10 runs while hitting .571/.667/1.000 in 27 plate appearances.
 The designated hitter never hit more than two homers in a single postseason series, but he reached it three different times.

 St. Louis Cardinals: Albert Pujols, 18 Home Runs

-Albert Pujols hasn’t had a ton of exposure to the postseason within the past decade.
-But when he did during his first tour with the Cardinals, dingers flew out of the park at an alarming rate.
-He’s launched some memorable home runs in October, and you’d be shocked to find out Pujols’ playoff production goes beyond homers.
+Albert Pujols slugged postseason dingers at an alarming rate during his first tour with the Cardinals.
+He’s launched some memorable home runs in October, and you’d be shocked to find out Pujols’ playoff production goes beyond homers (just kidding).

-His 2004 NLCS MVP performance is worth mentioning anytime Pujols’ postseason production is a topic of discussion.
-This matchup went the full seven games, and no Astros pitchers had a solution for The Machine.
+His 2004 NLCS MVP performance is worth mentioning any time Pujols’ postseason production is a topic of discussion.
+This matchup went the full seven games, and no Houston pitchers had a solution for The Machine.
 He slashed .500/.563/1.000 with four homers and nine RBI in 32 plate appearances.

 Tampa Bay Rays: Randy Arozarena, 11 Home Runs

-Randy Arozarena is currently the only player in MLB history to hit 10 homers in a single postseason.
-With expanded playoffs being here to stay, there will be more opportunities for other sluggers to join him.
+Randy Arozarena is the only player in MLB history to hit 10 homers in a single postseason.
+With expanded playoffs being here to stay, there will be more opportunities for others to join him.

 Isn’t it great how the playoffs can bring out the best in some players, though?
-Prior to the 2020 postseason Arozarena had accumulated just 84 MLB plate appearances, which led to eight home runs and 13 RBI.
-In the span of 77 trips to the plate between the ALDS and World Series, the outfielder slugged 10 dingers with 13 RBI.
+Before the 2020 postseason, Arozarena had accumulated just 84 MLB plate appearances, which led to eight home runs and 13 RBI.
+In the span of 77 postseason plate appearances, the outfielder slugged 10 dingers with 13 RBI.

 Texas Rangers: Nelson Cruz, 14 Home Runs

-Although 2022 hasn’t gone how he hoped, I’m still convinced Nelson Cruz is a machine solely programmed to hit home runs.
-The 41-year-old is trying to get himself to the 500-homer club, and his 18 postseason dingers are among the most all-time.
-That’s paired with a .631 career slugging percentage in October, along with 38 RBI.
+Nelson Cruz’s 18 postseason dingers are among the most all-time.
+He paired with a .631 career slugging percentage in October, along with 38 RBI.

 Toronto Blue Jays: Jose Bautista & Joe Carter, 6 Home Runs

 Having Jose Bautista and Joe Carter tied atop the Blue Jays’ all-time postseason home run leaderboard is just perfect.
-Both are remembered fondly in Toronto for some of the most memorable postseason homers (and bat flips) in franchise history.
-It’s only right for them to be here.
+Both are remembered fondly in Toronto for some of the most memorable postseason homers in franchise history.

-Bautista appeared in the playoffs just twice for Toronto, but his power was consistent.
+Bautista appeared in the playoffs twice for Toronto, but his power was consistent.
 He hit at least one dinger in four of the five rounds he played in.
-This includes hitting two homers in each of the 2015 ALDS and ALCS.
+This includes hitting two homers each in the 2015 ALDS and ALCS.

 Washington Nationals: Four-Way Tie, 5 Home Runs